-The framework comprises all identified business processes that are relevant to successful CRM implementation within an organization.
-An important characteristic of the framework is that it is geared towards customers' needs and desires.
-Ives and Learmonth apply the concept of the customer resource lifecycle (CRLC) in order to fulfill these needs (Ives and Learmonth, 1984, p.
-1197). Österle similarly refers to the concept of the customer process (Österle, 2003, p.
-25) which is a sequence of activities performed by a customer in order to satisfy a need or to solve a specific problem (see "Customer Buying Cycle" in Figure 1).
-The importance of KM as part of the CRM process framework is discussed in the following section.
+The process map comprises all identified business processes that are relevant to successful CRM implementation within an organisation.
+An important characteristic of the map is that it is geared towards customers' needs and desires.
+Ives and Learmonth apply the concept of the customer resource lifecycle (CRLC) in order to fulfil these needs (Ives and Learmonth, 1984, p.
+1197). Österle similarly refers to the concept of the customer process (Österle, 1995) which is a sequence of activities performed by a customer in order to satisfy a need or to solve a specific problem (see "Customer Buying Cycle" in Figure 1).
+The importance of KM as part of the CRM process map is discussed in the following section.